WebexCC-SA/LAB-2351/docs/voice_configuration.md

 ![profiles](../assets/voice_configuration/term_1.png)

+Check the desktop of your lab PC.
+You should find 4 Chrome shortcuts created - WxCC Admin, **WxCC Agent1, WxCC Agent2 and WxCC Supervisor**

 When you click on the links

 ![profiles](../assets/voice_configuration/term_2.png)

-You can customize each profile to be easily identifiable with a name or icon of your choice
+You can customize each profile to be easily identifiable with a name and/or icon of your choice

 ![profiles](../assets/voice_configuration/term_3.png)

-We will use the **Admin** profile in the next section
+We will use the **Admin** profile first in the next section.